Typhoon Vamco batters the Philippines, leaving millions without power

 In the eastern Philippines, which faces the Pacific Ocean, communities have not fully recovered from the battering of storms in the past three weeks.

-In Naga City, the power grid had been partially restored when Vamco struck, again causing blackouts, said Marion Legacion, a volunteer organizer and the mayor’s wife.
+In Naga City, the power grid had been partially restored when Vamco struck, causing blackouts again, said Marion Legacion, a volunteer organizer and the mayor’s wife.
 The area suffered uprooted trees, flooded neighborhoods, and waterlogged crops.

 “As far as morale is concerned, the fear is there,” she said, “but we have to fight.”